vitorhcl/tldr/pages/common/lzop.md

 `lzop -d {{path/to/file}}.lzo`

 - Compress a file, while specifying the compression level.
-0 = Worst, 9 = Best (Default level is 3):
+0 = Worst, 9 = Best (default level is 3):

 `lzop -{{level}} {{path/to/file}}`